Popek

 Paweł Ryszard Mikołajuw IPA: /ˈpävɛw ˈrɨʂärt ˌmʲikɔˈwäjuf/ (born 2 December 1978), also known as Popek, Popek Monster and Król Albanii (The King of Albania), is a Polish rapper and professional mixed martial arts fighter.
 In 2000, together with such rappers as Bosski Roman, Tadek, Pomidor and Kali founded the group Firma.
 Popek creates music from the border of dubstep, grime and gangsta rap.

 Popek left his family home at the age of 14 and therefore never got a proper education.
-He speaks Polish, English and German, though fluent only in Polish.
+He speaks Polish, English and German, though only fluent in Polish.

 Solo activities began in 2007, Popek has since released three albums, including one self-released.
 The album Monster was certified Gold in Poland and the Czech Republic.
 Firma has recorded 6 albums, Popek however was not involved in the production of the album NieLegalne Rytmy: Kontynuacja.

 He collaborated with such artists as Chronik, Krept and Konan, Big Narstie, JME, Professor Green, Jędker, Sokół, Peja, Virus Syndicate, Tempa T, P Money, Devlin, Wiley, Małolat, The Game, Sean Price, Stitches. and Big H.

 Popek became famous for getting his eyeballs tattooed, and for hanging on hooks in the music video for Pain be My Guest.